Snead Eye Group Cataract Surgery Videos

 Monofocal, or Standard Vision Lens implants

-focus at one main point that can be set at distance, intermediate or near based on your individual needs.
+Monofocal, or standard lens implants focus at one main point that can be set at distance, intermediate or near based on your individual needs.
 This implant allows for the sharpest possible vision at its set point – usually distance.
-Since the monofocal lens it typically set to focus at distance, reading glasses or biofocals are often necessary to give patients the best possible near vision.
+Since the monofocal lens is typically set to focus at distance, reading glasses or bifocals are often necessary to give patients the best possible near vision.
 Our standard monofocal lenses are the most advanced in their category, designed for distance and improving image quality.